 Many people do find they lose weight when they cut out gluten for two primary reasons:

-- They start eating healthier.
-They are forced to stop eating foods like muffins, pizza, cookies, cakes, etc. (gluten is found in wheat, rye and barley, and oats are often contaminated with it), and they start eating more fruits and vegetables and other healthier items.
+- They start eating more healthfully.
+They are forced to stop eating gluten-containing foods like muffins, pizza, cookies, cakes, etc. (gluten is found in wheat, rye and barley, and oats are often contaminated with it), and they often start eating more fruits and vegetables.
+While gluten-free versions of muffins and the like are often available, they are harder to get and more expensive.

 So it sounds like gluten-free is the way to go?